-For those looking to rent a canoe to transport themselves to Cochiti for a day, to join up with friends on a private river outing, or to head to Heron for a weekend, or the San Juan for week, our Take-Away rentals are your solution.
+Looking to rent a kayak to take to Cochiti for a day?
+Join up with friends on a private river outing?
+Heading to Heron Lake for a weekend, or the San Juan for week?
+Our Take-Away rentals are your solution.

 All canoe rentals include 2 Canoe Paddles, 2 adult PFD's, and up to 2 youth, child, or infant PFD's (if needed)